• Home

 This can take up to a week, or two, and you usually will get the call within that time to reschedule and find out what is going on with your sleeping problems.

-Some doctors may give you the option to have a “at home sleep study” for even more convenience.
+Some doctors may give you the option to have an at-home sleep study for even more convenience.

 Lets be real, we all like our own homes and bed, and anything we can do to stay there makes it even better.